 There is no specific list of car wraps that are illegal, as all types of car wraps are generally fine.
 The issue only crops up when your HOA bans advertising on vehicles in your development, or if you live in a neighborhood that has very specific by-laws against any kind of advertising.

 A chrome car wrap is a type of car wrap that gives your car a metallic look.
 It is made out of plastic and it can be used to cover your entire car or just certain parts of it.
+Chrome or metallic finishes are significantly more expensive than vinyl wraps.
+This is due to the higher cost of the materials and the added complexity of installation.

 Is Chrome Wrap Illegal In The U.K.?